 Short-term Care: Rehospitalizations

-This indicates the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is usually a correlation between having fewer hospitalizations and a nursing homes short-term rehabilitation performance.
+This indicates the number of times residents are rehospitalized per thousand days of short-term care.
+There is usually a correlation between having fewer hospitalizations and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits